 Randall brings a suspected murderer to Pot Hole, but fears the man won't receive a fair trial when he finds the townspeople in the grip of a power-mad bully who serves as the hanging judge over a kangaroo court.

 Thieves are lying in wait to ambush mail carriers and eventually Josh is hired to help insure that the mail will get through.
 The thieves have news about a $20,000 Diamond Ring that is being delivered which they are waiting for.
-The trail is through desert country with no water for miles.

 A bounty hunter is not a hero in his own hometown, as Josh learns when he honors a dying friend's request to return his body to Cameron and the townspeople rush to judgment, believing Josh killed him for the reward money.

 Josh is approached by the wife of a wanted man eager to turn himself in peacefully, provided Josh split the bounty with his wife.
 To ensure the deal goes as planned, Josh enlists the aid of an old friend: Sheriff Pat Garrett.

 A man with unwavering faith in a legend about lost treasure hires Josh to lead his family on an expedition into the desert to locate the cache of Spanish gold.
 His method of getting Josh may be fatal to Josh and the family.

 When a young runaway is framed for killing a Pinkerton agent, Randall turns detective to uncover the real killer.
 He learns there has been a series of murders on the railroad and there is a $200 reward for anyone killing an agent.